michaelkolesidis/javascript-software-synthesizer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="https://github.com/michaelkolesidis/tech-icons/blob/main/icons/html5/html5-plain.svg" height="50px" />

+More info about the technologies can be found <a href="https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/README.md#technologies-used-extended">here</a>.

 ## Description
 The JSS-01 | JavaScript Software Synthesizer is a web application enabling you to make and play music in the browser.
 It is a [software synthesizer](https://en.wikipedia.org/wiki/Software_synthesizer) utilizing the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) by implementing a variety of JavaScript frameworks and libraries, such as [Tone.js](https://tonejs.github.io/) and [NexusUI](https://nexus-js.github.io/ui/).